FrontMatter/web-documentation-nextjs/content/docs/commands.md

 ID: `frontMatter.setLastModifiedDate`

-### Preview article
+### Preview content

-Open the site preview of your article in VS Code.
+Open the site preview of your content in VS Code.

 ID: `frontMatter.preview`